haritankalaus/MoneyMinder/README.md

 # MoneyMinder - Personal Finance Management Application

-MyMoney is a modern, full-stack personal finance management application that helps users track their expenses, manage budgets, and gain insights into their financial health.
+MoneyMinder is a modern, full-stack personal finance management application that helps users track their expenses, manage budgets, and gain insights into their financial health.

 ## Project Structure